The Madeira toboggan ride is one of the islands most famous attractions. So here’s a complete guide to the Funchal toboggan.

-They wear white uniforms and straw hats, and use their special, rubber-soled shoes to help them steer and brake the toboggan.
+They wear white uniforms with straw hats and use their special, rubber-soled shoes to help them steer and brake the toboggan.

-But don’t worry it’s completely safe, and a great form on income for locals, thanks to tourism.
+But don’t worry it’s completely safe, and a great form of income for locals, thanks to tourism.

 Once you make it to the top, before sledding down from Monte, there are a few other attractions worth visiting.